m-2k/erlang_localtime/README.md

 `tz_shift(DateTime, TimeZoneFrom, TimeZoneTo) → 0 | ZoneShift | {error, Reason}`

+#### Note

->Note: abbreviation is just used to find appropriate timezone name.
+Aabbreviation is just used to find appropriate timezone name.
 If you want to convert `"MSK"` → `"PDT"`, but source timezone is not in daylight saving, it will be corrected by library and `"MSK"` → `"PST"` conversion will be made.

 ### Examples of usage